 Language: Please be respectful of others and use language that is appropriate to the workplace.
 Remember that you are addressing a group.
-On discussion boards, even though you don't see your classmates, they will be reading.
+Even though you don't see them, they will be reading.
 This means several things:

 - Don't say/write things that you wouldn't say/write publicly (face-to-face). - Don't address comments to individuals unless you want all to know what you are telling that person. - Don't share confidential information.
 If you are quoting from something another person has sent you personally, ask their permission first. - Read your message before you send it since once it is out there, you can't change it.